sharijide/pypsa-africa/doc/learning_material.rst

 Depending on what work package you want to contribute you require different skillsets.
 Below we list a set of useful material to prepare for contributions.
 Most parts are marked as *essential* and are highly likely to be relevant in most work packages.
+Get in touch with us to enter early and specialise along the way.

 If you learn these bits below, you are 100% ready.
 Though, you might learn much more beyond these points.